imixs/imixs-office-workflow/src/site/markdown/auth/oidc/keycloak.md

                   number: 8443
 ```

-This configuration tells teh nginx Ingress Controller to not verify the SSL certificate and to use HTTPS as the backend protocol.
+This configuration tells the nginx Ingress Controller to not verify the SSL certificate and to use HTTPS as the backend protocol.
 So the important settings here are:

 ```
     nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"